The Top 10 Puppy Essentials

 8) How will I get my new puppy home?

 Collecting your puppy to take them home is really exciting, but it’s best to be prepared.
 Make sure you have a suitable carrier/crate to store them in safely for the journey.
 It’s important your dog is restrained as it is the law to keep your puppy properly restrained whilst driving.
 In your carrier, you may want to pop in a blanket that smells like home and a scent blanket that smells like their mum and litter mates.
-It’s also good to pop in some puppy training pads incase of any car sickness or accidental toilet trips.
+It’s also good to have some puppy training pads to hand incase of any car sickness or accidental toilet trips.

 9) When to start training my new puppy?